Add speakerRemove speakerSpeaker added

 • About Therese Huston

-Therese Huston is a cognitive psychologist, gender strategist, and the founding director of the Center for Excellence in Teaching and Learning at Seattle University.
-A powerful speaker, she has led workshops at Microsoft, Amazon, the U.S. State Department, the Cleveland Clinic, and Harvard Business School on how to create more inclusive workplaces for women.
-Huston also speaks deftly about the intersection of gender and business, women in tech, improving management and leadership skills, and teaching and education.
+A powerful speaker, Huston has led workshops at Microsoft, Amazon, Morgan Stanley, Nationwide, the U.S. State Department, the Cleveland Clinic, and Harvard Business School.
+She speaks deftly about the art of giving feedback, breaking unconscious bias in performance reviews, and the neuroscience behind productivity and personal optimization.
 Her polished combination of smart science and practical application makes Huston a favorite among academic audiences, businesses, and conferences.

-Huston is a prolific writer, with op-eds and articles in major publications like The New York Times, Harvard Business Review, TIME, and the Los Angeles Times.
+Huston is a prolific writer, with op-eds and articles in major publications like The New York TimesHarvard Business ReviewTIME, and the Los Angeles Times.
 She is also the author of two other books, Teaching What You Don’t Know and How Women Decide.
 Huston has been interviewed on NPR and on television morning news programs, and her research has been featured in a variety of media, including ForbesThe Financial Times, and Health Day.
-Huston received her MS and PhD in Cognitive Psychology from Carnegie Mellon University and completed a post-graduate program in Organizational Leadership at Oxford University
+Huston received her MS and PhD in Cognitive Psychology from Carnegie Mellon University and completed a post-graduate program in Organizational Leadership at Oxford University.

 Contact us about booking Therese Huston for your next event.